An Expert Guide to the Most Common College Admission Prompt

 If you are someone who appreciates examples as part of their brainstorming and creating process, you are in luck.
 There are innumerable examples of personal statements online.
 Johns Hopkins University, for example, shares six personal statements from their class of 2023 on topics ranging from rock climbing to teaching public speaking to potatoes as a metaphor for abundance and variety in one author’s intellectual and personal life.

-Consider reading through the rest of the essays on your own.
+Consider reading through the essays on your own.
 Use the commentary provided by the admissions officers at the start of each sample personal statement to get a better idea of what admissions officers are looking for and appreciate personal statements.
 Additionally, you can find some sample personal statements on the College Board website that are accompanied by feedback on what the writer did well and could improve on.
 See sample essay #1 and sample essay #2.

 Concluding Thoughts on the personal statement